 Changing answers after exam has been returned.
 F for course and recommendation for disciplinary action (possible suspension).
 Fraudulent possession of exam prior administration.
 F for course and recommendation for suspension.

-Obtaining a copy of an exam or answer key prior to
+Obtaining a copy of an exam or answer key prior to administration.
+Suspension or expulsion from the university; F for course.

-administration.

-Suspension or expulsion from the

-university; F for course.

 Having someone else take an exam for oneself.

-Suspension or expulsion from the

-University for both students;

-F for course.
+Suspension or expulsion from the University for both students; F for course.
 Plagiarism.
 F for the course.

-Submission of purchased term papers or papers

-done by others.

-F for the course and recommendation

-for further disciplinary action.

-(possible suspension)

-Submission of the same term papers to more than F for both course.

-one instructor where no previous approval has been given.

-Unauthorized collaboration on an assignment.
-F for the course for both students.
+Submission of purchased term papers or papers done by others.
+F for the course and recommendation for further disciplinary action. (possible suspension) Submission of the same term papers to more than one instructor where no previous approval has been give (possible suspension) F for both course. (possible suspension) F for both course.

-Falsification of information in admission application

-(including supporting documentation).
+Documentary falsification (e.g., petitions and supporting materials medical documentation).

-evocation of university admission

-without opportunity to apply.

-Documentary falsification (e.g., petitions and suspension or expulsion from the supporting materials medical documentation). university; F for course when related to a specific course.
+suspension or expulsion from the university; F for course when related to a specific course.

 Plagiarism in a graduate thesis or dissertation.
-Expulsion from the university when discovered prior to graduation;

-revocation of degree when

-discovered subsequent to graduation.
+Expulsion from the university when discovered prior to graduation; revocation of degree when discovered subsequent to graduation.